-Question: How could a young man who was baptized and confirmed and raised in the church become a racist murderer?
+Question (asked by a church member at a church coffee hour after worship): How could a young man who was baptized and confirmed and raised in the church become a racist murderer?

 Frank Answers: It was a shock, especially to us Lutherans, that one of our own youth, whose family were members of St. Paul Lutheran Church in Columbia, SC, is the alleged murderer of nine members of Emmanuel A.M.E.
 Church in Charleston, including the senior pastor, state senator Clementa Pinckney.
 In another ironic twist, Pastor Pinckney received his M. Div. degree from the Southern Lutheran Theological Seminary in Columbia.

 We don’t know much about Dylann’s church involvement.
 Even though his family attended church, it seems that Dylann drifted away from church at about the same time as he dropped out of high school in the tenth grade.
 Divorced parents and drug use are part of his background.
+Something, it seems, was moving him away from community (family, church, school) and into a more anti-social stance.
+His education was not coming from these traditional sources but from the internet.
+He was embracing an identity as a rebel, but a rebel with a cause.

 For whatever reasons, Dylann was drawn to the ideology of white supremacy and created a website called “the Last Rhodesian” (a reference to the white-ruled African country, which fought a bitter civil war against black majority rule before it became Zimbabwe) on which he posted photos of himself wearing a jacket with the flags of Rhodesia and apartheid-era South Africa on the breast of his jacket.
 He hinted at why he chose “historic” Charleston and “Mother” Emanuel African Methodist Episcopal Church as the place to carry out his racist attack.
 Along with a long, hate-filled screed, the 21-year-old included photos of himself burning an American flag, taking aim with a pistol, and posing proudly at sites connected to the Confederacy.